-18. After hearing both the parties, we have come to the conclusion that the appellant is shareholder of the 1st respondent and holds 5000 equity shares as on 30.6.2015.
-On the issue that he has not transferred/sold these shares he has drawn our attention to Form No.SH-4, Securities Transfer Form at Page No.226 of the Reply filed by the 1st respondent.
+- 18. After hearing both the parties, we have come to the conclusion that admittedly the appellant is shareholder of the 1st respondent and holds 6000 equity shares as on 30.6.2015.
+On the issue that he has not transferred/sold these shares he has drawn our attention to Form No.SH-4, Securities Transfer Form at Page No.445 of the Reply filed by the 1st respondent.
 On careful scrutiny of the SH-4 form, which is the prescribed form for submitting to the company or its transfer agent for transfer of shares in the name of transferee, we find that the column where the signatures of the transferor is required, the said column is 'blank'.
 This is the vital column and the said column is blank.
 Further there is no signature of witness on the said SH-4 form.
 The column for Name and Address of the witness who confirms that the transferor has signed before him in SH-4 is also blank.
-It goes on to prove that the transferor has not signed the SH-4, Securities Transfer Form, which is mandatory for transferring the shares.

-19. Further during the course of arguments, the appellant drew our attention to Annexure-C, Page No.117 of appeal paper book which is letter dated 21.6.2016 of Ernst & Young, auditor appointed by the 1st respondent, addressed to 1st respondent on the Report of audit dealing of 3rd respondent.
-On Page 119 of the Appeal Paper Book, the auditor has given his findings and stated that the transfer is suspicious due to the following reasons:
+Further the columns meant for mentioning Distinctive Nos, Corresponding Certificates Nos is also blank.
+It goes on to prove that the transferor has not signed the SH-4, Securities Transfer Form, which is mandatory for transferring the shares. - 19.
+Further during the course of arguments, the appellant drew our attention to Annexure-C, Page No.226 of appeal paper book which is letter dated 21.6.2016 of Ernst & Young, auditor appointed by the 1st respondent, addressed to 1st respondent on the Report of audit dealing of 3rd respondent.
+On Page 228 of the Appeal Paper Book, the auditor has given his findings and stated that the transfer is suspicious due to the following reasons: